 - Remove from oven and serve immediately

-Nutrition information per serving: 177 calories; 3 g protein; 8 g fat; 23 g carbohydrate
+Nutrition information per serving: 177 calories; 3 g protein; 8 g fat; 23 g carbohydrates

 If you enjoy grilling, you can brush whole potatoes in olive oil, sprinkle with herbs and salt, wrap in foil and place on the grill for 10 minutes, flipping halfway through.
-Open foil carefully using tongs, to avoid contact with escaping steam.
-Poke potatoes with a fork to determine if cooked through.
-If not cooked to desired doneness, rewrap and return to grill for another few minutes.
+Open foil carefully, using tongs, to avoid contact with escaping steam.
+Poke potatoes with a fork to determine if they are cooked through.
+If not, cook to desired doneness, rewrap and return to grill for another few minutes.

 Berry-Cherry, High-Protein Smoothie∗

-- 1 cup whole milk or non-dairy option, if preferred (more or less to blend to desired consistency)
+- 1 cup whole milk or nondairy option, if preferred (to blend to desired consistency)